How To Build A Rock Retaining Wall?

 Usually, building rock retaining walls is undertaken in two standard methods.
 The first one, where the wall is constructed using concrete and mortar; the other method is dry-stacking; here, the rock retaining wall is built without using concrete and mortar.

 The benefit of choosing to build mortared walls is you need not invest much time and effort in correcting the shapes of the stones to fit perfectly with one another to erect a well-structured fence; the mortar manages to fill the gaps and holds the beautiful rocks together.
 However, it is vital to provide suitable drainage to ease the unwanted pressure, failing which a well-built wall can get compromised over time.
+From experience, if there is not adequate drainage, you may have problems down the road.

 While a dry-stack rock retaining wall has no mortar and naturally provides better drainage to allow the water to pass through it and ease hydrostatic pressure, it is comparatively time-consuming.
 Engineering a dry-stack rock retaining wall needs improved planning and skilled craftsmanship.
 Skilled craftsmanship will ensure better-fit and well-chosen stones that bond with one another in an interlocking framework with a firm base to erect a more muscular retaining wall to endure the pressure from the backfill.